uzh-rpg/rpg_e2depth/README.md

 ## Event Camera plugin

-You can extend DENSE or create your own dataset to train your network using our Event camera plugin.
+You can extend DENSE or create your own dataset using our Event camera plugin.
 You can have a look [here](https://carla.readthedocs.io/en/latest/ref_sensors/#dvs-camera) for a detailed documentation.